Battle of Waterloo

 /,wɔːtə’lu:/ - /’faɪnəli/ /’feɪsɪŋ/ /maɪ/ /,wɔːtə’lu:/.

-My, my, I tried to hold you back but you
+My, my, I tried to hold you

 were stronger.

-// /’strɒŋgə/.
+/wə/ /’strɒŋgə/.

-Oh yeah, and now it seems my only chance
+Oh yeah, and now it seems my

-/əʊ/ /jeə//ənd/ /naʊ/ /ɪt/ /si:mz/ /maɪ/ /’əʊnli/ /ʧɑːns/
+/əʊ/ /jeə/, /ənd/ /naʊ/ /ɪt/ /si:mz/ /maɪ/ /’əʊnli/ /ʧɑːns/

 is giving up the fight.